-The Alexa Prize Competition 2016-2017 (the “Competition”) is a skill competition sponsored by Amazon Digital Services LLC (“Sponsor”), where competing teams of college or university students build a conversational Alexa skill using the Alexa Skills Kit APIs that converses with users on popular topics via Amazon Alexa (a “Socialbot”).
-Selected finalists (as outlined below) will have their Socialbots compete in an event scheduled to take place in November 2017, with the final results announced at AWS re:Invent 2017 in Las Vegas, NV.
+The Alexa Prize Competition 2017-2018 (the “Competition”) is a skill competition sponsored by Amazon Digital Services LLC (“Sponsor”), where competing teams of college or university students build a conversational Alexa skill using the Alexa Skills Kit APIs that converses with users on popular topics and current events via Amazon Alexa (a “Socialbot”).
+Selected finalists (as outlined below) will have their Socialbots compete in an event scheduled to take place in November 2018, with the final results announced in November 2018.
 See below for the complete Competition details.

 By applying to or participating in the Competition, you agree to these Official Rules.
 Please read them carefully.

-COMPETITION CALENDAR: The Competition starts on September 29, 2016 and ends in November, 2017 (the "Competition Period").
+COMPETITION CALENDAR: The Competition starts on December 4, 2017 and ends in November 2018 the "Competition Period").
 The Competition phases are noted in the calendar below.
 The dates are approximate and are subject to change at Sponsor’s discretion.

 |PHASES||STARTS ON:||ENDS ON:|